 Keren and the Western part of Eritrea is home to the traditional and tribal part of Eritrea and home to the Bilen and Tigre tribes.

-Most parts of western Eritrea are completely off limits to tourists.
-But there’s no limitation to Chinese mining companies, the only other non-locals you will see in this part of the country is Chinese people driving their big pickup trucks to and from the mines like you see in most other African countries these days.
+Most parts of western Eritrea are completely off-limits to tourists.
+But there’s no limitation to Chinese mining companies, the only other non-locals you will see in this part of the country are Chinese people driving their big pickup trucks to and from the mines as you see in most other African countries these days.

 But what you can visit is Keren is the famous Monday camel market that I didn’t manage to visit since I arrived in Keren on a Tuesday.